-We identified five conference abstracts and poster presentations evaluating subgroup analyses for the available trials, three of which pooled data from all three RCTs.
-Two of three pooled analyses stratified patients according to disease severity with one evaluating those patients within ALP ranges above the ULN, and another for those patients with abnormal bilirubin levels;^{41,42} a third analysis evaluated subpopulations based on age at diagnosis of PBC, age, and gender.43 The final two analyses evaluated subgroups of patients in the POISE trial based on those remaining on 5 mg versus those who titrated to 10 mg in the titration treatment arm, and the proportion of patients who had dual-emission x-ray absorptiometry (DEXA) scans to determine the effect of OCA on bone mineral density (BMD).^{44,45}
+We identified six conference abstracts and poster presentations evaluating subgroup analyses for the available trials, three of which pooled data from all three RCTs.
+Two of three pooled analyses stratified patients according to disease severity with one evaluating those patients within ALP ranges above the ULN, and another for those patients with abnormal bilirubin levels;^{47,48} a third analysis evaluated subpopulations based on age at diagnosis of PBC, age, and gender.49 Two additional analyses evaluated subgroups of patients in the POISE trial based on those remaining on 5 mg versus those who titrated to 10 mg in the titration treatment arm, and the proportion of patients who had dual-emission x-ray absorptiometry (DEXA) scans to determine the effect of OCA on bone mineral density (BMD).^{50,51} The final subgroup analysis used the data from POISE to determine if pre-treatment characteristics were associated with pruritus severity.52

-In a pooled analysis of the three available RCTs, those patients with abnormal bilirubin at baseline (n=46, mean age 53, 83% female) achieved statistically significant reductions in ALP for the OCA 10 mg and all OCA-treated groups relative to placebo at three months of follow-up (-212 U/L and -189 U/L vs. -31 U/L, in 10 mg, all-OCA, and placebo cohorts, respectively; p<0.005); these changes were also statistically significant at month 12 (-110 U/L and -120 U/L vs. -20 U/L, in 10 mg, all-OCA, and placebo cohorts, respectively; p<0.05).41 Although mean reduction in bilirubin was not statistically significant at three months, for patients that had follow-up at month 12 (n=21) there was a statistically significantly greater effect of OCA compared to placebo on TB levels (-8.9 μmol/L vs. - 0.7 μmol/L, p<0.05).
+In a pooled analysis of the three available RCTs, those patients with abnormal bilirubin at baseline (n=46, mean age 53, 83% female) achieved statistically significant reductions in ALP for the OCA 10 mg and all OCA-treated groups relative to placebo at three months of follow-up (-212 U/L and -189 U/L vs. -31 U/L, in 10 mg, all-OCA, and placebo cohorts, respectively; p<0.005); these changes were also statistically significant at month 12 (-110 U/L and -120 U/L vs. -20 U/L, in 10 mg, all-OCA, and placebo cohorts, respectively; p<0.05).
+Although mean reduction in bilirubin was not statistically significant at three months, for patients that had follow-up at month 12 (n=21) there was a statistically significantly greater effect of OCA compared to placebo on TB levels (-8.9 μ mol/L vs. -0.7 μ mol/L, p<0.05).
 As with patients with normal bilirubin, there was a dose-related increase for the incidence of pruritus (86% and 73% vs. 30% in 10 mg, all OCA, and placebo cohorts, respectively).
-Hepatic events were lower in the 10 mg group (7%) compared to the all-OCA (14%) and placebo (10%) cohorts, but the number of patients in these groups were too small to determine any association with treatment.41
+Hepatic events were lower in the 10 mg group (7%) compared to the all-OCA (14%) and placebo (10%) cohorts, but the number of patients in these groups were too small to determine any association with treatment.47

-In a similar subgroup analysis that patients stratified by ranges of ALP above the ULN, a linear regression model adjusting for UDCA dose at baseline indicated that patients receiving a 10 mg dose across the three trials (n=114, mean age 56, 88% female) who were within the ALP ranges of 1-2xULN, >2-3xULN, >3-4x ULN, and >4xULN had a statistically significant (p<0.0001) ALP reduction of 23%, 29%, 44%, and 45%, respectively, from baseline which corresponded to a statistically significant decrease of 3.5% for every incremental level above ULN (p=0.0046).42 Finally, there was a statistically significant incremental effect on TB levels, with a greater reduction for higher ALP ranges (-4%, -5%, -6%, and -17%; p<0.05).
-Harms associated with these ALP ranges were not reported.42 meeting the POISE primary endpoint based on three-month results pooled across the three trials for patients taking a maximum 10 mg dose of OCA; incidence of pruritus was also similar.43
+In a similar subgroup analysis that patients stratified by ranges of ALP above the ULN, a linear regression model adjusting for UDCA dose at baseline indicated that patients receiving a 10 mg dose across the three trials (n=114, mean age 56, 88% female) who were within the ALP ranges of 1-2xULN, >2-3xULN, >3-4x ULN, and >4xULN had a statistically significant (p<0.0001) ALP reduction of 23%, 29%, 44%, and 45%, respectively, from baseline which corresponded to a statistically significant decrease of 3.5% for every incremental level above ULN (p=0.0046).48 Finally, there was a statistically significant incremental effect on TB levels, with a greater reduction for higher ALP ranges (-4%, -5%, -6%, and -17%; p<0.05).
+Harms associated with these ALP ranges were not reported.48

-The third subgroup analysis evaluating the potential differential effect of OCA according to age at PBC diagnosis (<50 or \geq 50 years), age (<65 or \geq 65 years), and gender (male or female) on outcomes found that all groups experienced similar reductions in ALP and a comparable proportion of patients
+The third subgroup analysis evaluating the potential differential effect of OCA according to age at PBC diagnosis (<50 or ≥50 years), age (<65 or ≥65 years), and gender (male or female) on outcomes found that all groups experienced similar reductions in ALP and a comparable proportion of patients meeting the POISE primary endpoint based on three-month results pooled across the three trials for patients taking a maximum 10 mg dose of OCA; incidence of pruritus was also similar.49